Do Hemp Seeds Have CBD?

 THC is most common in marijuana.
 It’s the psychoactive element of the plant and is the number one reason why cannabis was outlawed.
 However, hemp contains only small traces of THC.
 The hemp version of Cannabis sativa is often cultivated to produce an abundance of CBD instead.
 This is the component that has sparked the healing cannabis movement.

 To be legally sold in the United States, hemp products must contain less than 0.3% THC.
 With such low amounts of THC, it is safe to presume that hemp can’t get you high.

 Where Does CBD Grow?

 The way CBD comes to fruition is through the miracle of life.
 When a seed gets planted, it soaks up all the water and nutrition from the soil.
-From there, lights beat down onto the ground.
+From there, light beams down onto the ground.
 During the germination period, the light excites microorganisms in the soil, including the seed.
 As moisture is pulled up to the sky through evaporation, it creates pressure on the seed.
 Thus, the hemp plant begins to blossom.

 While the plant grows toward the light, it’s drawing up as much moisture and nutrients as it can through its roots.
 This creates a push-and-pull effect on the plant itself.
 A tug-of-war is created because the plant’s roots are firmly entrenched in its grow medium.